-He won a scholarship to UCD, and in 1909 was awarded a first-class honours degree in French, English, and Irish.
-He was awarded an MA in French the following year.
-In 1911 he received the first travelling scholarship awarded by the NUI, and studied Irish literature and language in Berlin, Bonn, and Freiburg under Kuno Meyer (qv) and Rudolf Thurneysen (qv).
+He won a scholarship to University College Dublin (UCD), and in 1909 was awarded a first-class honours degree in French, English, and Irish.
+He was awarded a Master of Arts (MA) in French the following year.
+In 1911 he received the first travelling scholarship awarded by the National University of Ireland (NUI), and studied Irish literature and language in Berlin, Bonn, and Freiburg under Kuno Meyer (qv) and Rudolf Thurneysen (qv).
 After his return to Ireland (1914), he joined the Volunteers, wrote for An Claidheamh Soluis, and was elected to the executive of the Gaelic League.
 He was appointed an assistant in the French department in UCD (October 1914).
-In the home of another member of that department, Mary Ryan (qv), he met Seán T. O'Kelly (qv), who swore him into the IRB in 1915.
+In the home of another member of that department, Mary Ryan (qv), he met Seán T. O'Kelly (qv), who swore him into the Irish Republican Brotherhood (IRB) in 1915.
 He was later best man at O'Kelly's wedding.
 He helped print the proclamation of the republic in Liberty Hall in the days before the 1916 rising.
 In the confusion of that Easter weekend, Ó Briain served under Michael Mallin (qv) of the Citizens’ Army in St Stephen's Green and the Royal College of Surgeons during the rising, rather than with the Volunteers.
 Afterwards he was imprisoned in Wandsworth prison in London, where he spent two months.
 He was then interned for six months in Frongoch camp, north Wales, before being released and returned to Ireland before Christmas 1916.
 His recollections of the rising are published in Cuimhní cinn (1951).

 A founder member with Micheál MacLiammóir (qv) of Taibhdhearc na Gaillimhe, an Irish-language theatre, he was its secretary (1928–38) and often acted in its plays.
 He offered the young Orson Welles £4 a week to learn Irish and join the group, but Welles instead made his acting debut at the Gate Theatre in Dublin. Ó Briain resigned from Taibhdhearc na Gaillimhe in 1938, due to ideological differences.
 He believed the aim of the theatre should be to produce the best European dramas in Irish translation, but opponents on the board asserted their view that the paramount aim was to promote the Irish language, and that only plays written in Irish should be performed. Ó Briain's many translations of plays and books from English, French, and Spanish into Irish included Deirdre of the sorrows by J. M. Synge (qv) as Déirdre an bhróin (1932) and Molière's Le depit amoureux as Grádh cásmhar (1937).
 His most cherished hope was that the Irish language would be revived; somewhat unusually, he held the view that a knowledge of modern European languages and openness to new ideas and European culture would lead to a de-anglicisation of Ireland.
 He also worked to set up Galway's first Irish-language primary school.